Don't see your waxed canvas question answered here?

 When and how should I wash my waxed canvas?

 When and how should I wash my waxed canvas?
-When an item begins to make other things or people dirty, or if rewaxing still does not render an item waterproof, we consider that to mean it's time to clean.
+When an item begins to make other things or people dirty, or if rewaxing still does not render an item waterproof, that means it's time to clean.
 For washing, always adhere to the instructions that accompany your item.
-If no instructions are included, our recommendation is to spot clean with room temperature water and soft sponge or medium-bristle brush, with only the necessary pressure required to lift the dirt.
+If no instructions are included, our recommendation is to spot clean with room temperature water and a sponge or medium-bristle brush, with only the necessary pressure required to lift the dirt.
 For stubborn stains or oil, let item soak overnight and then scrub select areas with castile soap, spot-testing somewhere inconspicuous first.
+Be sure to fully rinse soap out of fabric and let item dry fully prior to waxing.

 Why can't I wash my items in a machine or with detergents?

 First and foremost, because it can ruin your washer and drier.
-The next best reason is that a hot wash from your washer will melt out much of the wax from your item, requiring a rewax.
-Even on washing on cold, the surfactants in a detergent will isolate and remove oils, an important component of most wax blends.
+The next best reason is that a hot wash from your washer will melt out much of the wax from your item, necessitating a rewax.
+Even with washing on cold (while better) the surfactants in a detergent will isolate and remove oils, an important component of most wax blends.

 Too late, I already washed my waxed canvas item in machine, can it be saved?